jfallmann/MONSDA/docs/source/cluster.rst

 Nextflow
 ========

 Cluster config for Nextflow follows the description Nextflow-Executors_ and Nextflow-Profiles_.
-To use **SlURM** as executor you can adapt the profile that comes with this repository and simply append
+To use **SLURM** as executor you can adapt the profile that comes with this repository and simply append

 .. code-block::